dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Configuration
 - The kafka pubsub component metadata must at least have the schema registry URL defined, and API key/secret if applicable.
-- Cloud events are not supported.
-Therefore, the `rawPayload=true` metadata must be passed.

 Schema subjects are automatically derived from topic names, using the standard naming convention.
 For example, for a topic named `my-topic`, the schema subject will be `my-topic-value`.
   - e.g. given topic `my-topic`, the schema subject will be `my-topic-value`